josefpihrt/linqtoregex/README.md

 Methods that allows to pass a content typed as `object` usually allows to pass an array of object with `params` (`ParamArray` in Visual Basic) keyword.
 This overload simply convert the array of objects to the `object` and calls overload that accept `object` as an argument.

 ### Quantifiers
-Use `Maybe` method to match previoud element zero or one time.
+`Maybe` method returns a pattern that matches previous element zero or one time.
 ```c#
 var pattern = Digit().Maybe();
 ```
 Regex syntax: `\d?`

-Use `MaybeMany` method to match previoud element zero or more times.
+`MaybeMany` method returns a pattern that matches previous element zero or more times.
 ```c#
 var pattern = Digit().MaybeMany();
 ```
 Regex syntax: `\d*`

-Use `OneMany` method to match previoud element one or more times.
+`OneMany` method returns a pattern that matches previous element one or more times.
 ```c#
 var pattern = Digit().OneMany();
 ```